Symphysiolysis Quiz

 Pubic pain

-Physiotherapy may improve the symptoms.
-More severe cases may need warm compresses, painkillers or supportive equipment like pelvic support belts.
+Physiotherapy can help improve symptoms.
+More severe cases may require warm compresses, painkillers, or supportive equipment like pelvic support belts.

 Reviewed By: